sharonrussell/CV/README.md

 - 2010 – BSc in Computing with Computer Games Development, Letterkenny IT.
 - 2006 – Leaving Certificate (Republic of Ireland) in English, Irish, Maths, French, Chemistry, Biology and Art.

+## Qualifications

+-	2019 - Mental Health First Aider (MHFA England)
+-	2021 - Google Cloud Solution Architect (Expired 2023)
+-	2022 - AZ-900 Azure Fundamentals

 ## Interests

 I like to crochet and enjoy adult colouring books and art.
-I also rock climb when I can and actively play video games.
-I did kickboxing for a couple of years as an adult and I am a qualified mental health first aider in the UK
+I am a prolific reader and plan on getting through 52 books this year.
+I also play video games when my other hobbies allow.
+I am a qualified mental health first aider in the UK.